-- Maintain strong support for extramural investigator-initiated research and education programs within NSF, NOAA and NASA; - Support the NOAA Science Advisory Board's recommendations for increased use of extramural research programs as part of the effort to strengthen the health of the NOAA R&D portfolio; - Support efforts to incorporate NAML labs as sites for complementary marine and coastal networks to allow for the sharing and integration of data and observations leading to more cost effective research, increased access to valuable technical assistance, and an improved understanding of the relationships among and between multiple ecosystems; and - Support an innovative and cost saving national partnership effort to co-locate federal scientists and their research infrastructure at NAML sites and facilities.
+- Maintain strong support for extramural investigator-initiated ocean, coastal, and Great Lakes research and education programs, via multiple opportunities at the federal agencies highlighted below. - Implement recent NOAA Science Advisory Board recommendations for increased support of extramural research programs as key to maintaining the health of the NOAA R&D portfolio. - Incorporate NAML sites as complementary marine and coastal networks to allow for the sharing and integration of data and observations with evolving marine and coastal networks and observatories for sharing and integration of data leading to more cost effective research, availability of valuable technical assistance, and an improved understanding of the relationships among multiple ecosystems. - Implement an innovative and cost-saving national partnership program to co-locate federal scientists and federal research infrastructure initiatives at NAML sites and facilities.